-Gilroy Police receive traffic enforcement grant - Gilroy Dispatch
+Gilroy police receive traffic enforcement grant - Gilroy Dispatch

 The Gilroy Police Department received a $96,000 grant from the California Office of Traffic Safety (OTS) for a one-year enforcement and education program, according to authorities.

-The grand will fund various law enforcement activities in Gilroy intended to reduce deaths and injuries on the roads.
-The money will also pay for the purchase of an electronic citation system, Gilroy Police said.
+The grant will fund various law enforcement activities in Gilroy intended to reduce deaths and injuries on the roads.
+The money will also pay for the purchase of an electronic citation system, Gilroy police said.

 The grant-related activities are for the 2020 federal fiscal year, which runs from Oct.
 1, 2019 to Sept.
 30, 2020.